antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Licensing Requirements

-Microsoft Intune requires an appropriate Microsoft license before devices can be enrolled and managed.
+Microsoft Intune requires an appropriate Microsoft licence before devices can be enrolled and managed.

 Microsoft Intune can be licensed either as a standalone product or as part of selected Microsoft 365 subscriptions.